-Field service companies generate masses of data from technicians, assets, equipment, customers, and logistics.
-If it’s not actively used to improve operations, that data becomes a figurative mound of untapped potential.
+Field service companies generate massive amounts of data from technicians, assets, equipment, customers, and logistics.
+If that data is not used to improve a business’s workflow, then it has been effectively wasted.

 Use the data provided by your FSM software, such as IndusTrack, to identify the best course of action for scheduling.
 This data takes into account:

-- The technician that is best-suited for the job, considering factors such as work skills, work areas, SLAs, and inventory
+- The technician best-suited for the job, considering factors such as work skills, work areas, SLAs, and inventory

-Your current data can be used to plan intelligent routes.
+The data a business currently has can be used to plan intelligent routes.
 Route planning uses algorithms that consider the distance of the technician, accessibility, and geolocation data.
-It creates work rules based on scheduling priorities you’ve outlined and interacts with real-time traffic services to suggest the best route.
-Route planning minimizes the time your technicians are spending on the road, decreases delays, and improves overall efficiency.
+It creates work rules based on the scheduling priorities outlined and interacts with real-time traffic services to suggest the best route.
+Route planning minimizes the time technicians spend on the road, decreases delays, and improves overall efficiency.

 Share the data

-Big data is not just for top-level leaders within the FSM industry; every level of your business can use the insights your analytic reporting tool provides.
+Big data is not just for top-level leaders within the FSM industry; every level of a business can use the insights your analytic reporting tool provides.
 RazorSync is an application that helps field service managers and their teams by opening the lines of communication while technicians are out in the field gathering crucial, real-time data.
 A company’s most valuable data is sourced directly from your technicians on the front lines.

 Use mobile application data

-By using predictive analytics technologies, including artificial intelligence and machine learning, you can define statistical models based on historical data.
-Combine this with the use of the internet of things (IoT), where connected devices sense each other, and your ability to predict and prevent problems before they emerge becomes a huge asset.
+By using predictive analytics technologies, including artificial intelligence and machine learning, statistical models based on historical data can be defined.
+Combine this with the use of the internet of things (IoT) where connected devices sense each other, and suddenly the ability to predict and prevent problems before they emerge becomes a huge asset.

-As an added benefit, many FSM tools, such as Oracle Field Service Cloud, also provide early warning notifications and diagnosis of equipment issues days, weeks, or maybe months before failure.
+Oracle Field Service Cloud provides early warning notifications and diagnosis of equipment issues days, weeks, or maybe months before failure.
 Monitoring your equipment can save loads of time and money on the front end.

-In addition to preventing arising problems, the technology built into your FSM system can find recurring problems or service bottlenecks, and subsequently isolate any possible causes.
-If dispatchers find that their technicians are consistently double-booked for scheduled appointments, the same part has failed in multiple pieces of equipment, or a particular part of a work order is not being completed correctly.
-Your FSM system will alert you to these issues so you can make actionable decisions.
+In addition to preventing potential problems, the technology built into field service management software can identify recurring problems or service bottlenecks, and subsequently isolate any possible causes.
+If dispatchers find that their technicians are consistently double-booked or a particular part of a work order has not been completed correctly, an FSM like Oracle can alert them to these issues, empowering them to make actionable decisions.

 Customer satisfaction is critical to FSM success.
 A bad customer experience can lead to a bad online review, leading to a potential dip in new or returning customers.
 Using data can create new dimensions for customer satisfaction.

-Make use of the predictive analytics we mentioned earlier to understand the needs of your customer base.
-It can access data about a client’s service history, equipment monitoring records, or other relevant issues and deliver it to the appropriate person.
+Make use of the predictive analytics we mentioned earlier to understand the needs of a customer base.
+It can access data including a client’s service history, equipment monitoring records, or other relevant issues and deliver the data to the appropriate person.